fpeterek/strojove-uceni/airline-fares/README.md

 on a business trip).

-The drop in price in business class is more notable than it is in coach, but the reason for the discount in ticket prices is the same.
+The drop in price in business class is more notable than it is in coach, but the reason for the discount in ticket prices is the same for both classes.

 The disparity in pricing between LCCs and traditional carriers is, yet again, caused by a difference between clientele.